Syntax73/zig-say/README.md

 # ZigSay

-A barely functional cawsay clone made with zig
+A barely functional cowsay clone made with zig

 ## Running the project